Artists performing at Settle Folk Gathering 2019 include:

 Morris Dance Sides

 Morris Dance Sides will be performing in the square on both Saturday and Sunday.
-Sides confirmed to date are: Wakefield, Wriggly Head, Flagcrackers, Rainbow, Crook, Milltown, Fiddlin’ Feet, Buttercross Belles, Hornbeam Molly and Malkin
+Sides confirmed to date are: Leeds, Wriggly Head, Flagcrackers, Rainbow, Crook, Milltown, Fiddlin’ Feet, Buttercross Belles, Hornbeam Molly and Malkin